-Discovery Of The Effect
+Discovery Of The Mere Exposure Effect

-After they were presented, Zajonc asked them to rate the images' levels of pleasantness.
-Across the board, those who had seen the images previously liked it the most.
-Further studies showed that people tend to experience the mere exposure effect when they are stimulated by images, colors, people, etc. and have a higher favorability toward the item when it has previously stimulated them.
+After the participants were presented with the stimuli, Zajonc asked them to rate the images' levels of pleasantness.
+Across the board, the participants most enjoyed the familiar images.
+The studies showed that people tend to experience the mere exposure effect when they are stimulated by images, colors, people, and other stimuli and have a higher favorability toward the item when it has previously enabled them positively.

-Mere Exposure To Advertising
+Mere Exposure In Advertising

-One of the most powerful functions of the mere exposure effect is in advertising.
-By bombarding consumers with advertisements in which company's names are presented, buyers begin to trust these brands.
-This occurs regardless of the fact that they have learned nothing new or substantive about them, but have simply become accustomed to hearing their name often, which instills the idea that the brand is trustworthy or liked by the general public.
+One of the most powerful functions of the mere exposure effect is in advertising and consumer research.
+By bombarding consumers with advertisements in which a company's logo is presented, buyers begin to trust the brand.
+This trust may occur even if they have learned nothing new or substantive about the brand.
+Instead, they become accustomed to hearing the name often, which instills the idea that the brand is trustworthy or liked by the general public.
 While studies show this to be accurate, there is also a belief that too much exposure to advertising leads to ambivalence among customers.

 Mere Exposure In Decision Making